projectcontour/contour/site/content/resources/security-checklist.md

     - Possible workarounds
     - Next step including patch releases
     - Leave out the CVE ID
-    - get buy-in from the distributors on release date, or at least see if there are objections
+    - Get buy-in from the distributors on release date, or at least see if there are objections
-    - Post the Embargo note (from https://github.com/projectcontour/contour/blob/main/SECURITY.md)  at the bottom
+    - Post the Embargo note (sourced from https://projectcontour.io/resources/security-process/) at the bottom
       ```
       The information that members receive on the Contour Distributors mailing list must not be made public, shared, or even hinted at anywhere beyond those who need to know within your specific team, unless you receive explicit approval to do so from the Contour Security Team.
 This remains true until the public disclosure date/time agreed upon by the list.
 Members of the list and others cannot use the information for any reason other than to get the issue fixed for your respective distribution's users.
       Before you share any information from the list with members of your team who are required to fix the issue, these team members must agree to the same terms, and only be provided with information on a need-to-know basis.